Wednesday, 15 October 2025

 Mental Health Systems

-In mental health contexts, organizational failures are often rationalized through the language of aggregation.
+In mental health contexts, systemic failures are often rationalized through the language of aggregation.
 When individuals harmed by organized abandonment, neglect, or exclusion their suffering is weighed against the well-being of others.
 This response presupposes a utilitarian logic: that benefits and harms among distinct persons can be aggregated, and that the pain of some may be morally annulled by the recovery of others.
 The singularity of mental distress is dissolved into statistical outcomes, and healing becomes a metric rather than a moral commitment.
 Those most failed by the system—often marginalized by status—are rendered invisible via this calculus.

 Corporate and Technocratic Governance